Support for vulnerable residents

 Find out how to apply or you can call 0300 1231384.

 - Social care - The government has provided guidance for those who receive support through direct payments.
-Skills for Care have also published guidance for individual employers (PHB holders and direct payment recipients) and PAs during this challenging period.
+Skills for Care has also published guidance for individual employers (PHB holders and direct payment recipients) and PAs during this challenging period.